clairey-zx81/json-model/BACKLOG.md

 - [ ] tests: move/add more tests to rwt, modval, bads
 - [ ] tests: what if a trafo adds/replaces an external reference, is it resolved?
 - [ ] tests: fix tests in `bads/wip`?
-- [ ] tests: refactor all tests with `pytest` to avoid SSD file delete/create cycles
 - [ ] tests: parallelism with `pytest`?
 - [ ] tests: use ref instead of git?
 - [ ] tests: add github CI